wang2bbq/Nepal_Earthquake_Damage_Prediction/README.md

 I first conducted exploratory data analysis, which included checking for missing data, duplicated rows, outliers, and class imbalance.
 I performed winsorization to deal with outliers.
 For feature engineering, I converted categorical features using one-hot encoding.
 In correlation analysis, I dropped two features with high correlation to others.
 I also tried PCA but observed that each principal component had similar variance.
 I experimented with several models, including random forest, XGBoost, SVM, and so on.
 I focused on XGBoost and performed parameter tuning to optimize its performance.
 I also used SMOTE to improve the performance on the minority class.
 Finally, I achieved a micro averaged F1 score of 0.7502.

 # Exploratory data analysis
-The dataset for my project consists of 260,601 examples in the training set, each with 38 features, including 8 categorical features.
+The dataset for this project consists of 260,601 examples in the training set, each with 38 features, including 8 categorical features.
 Additionally, there are 86,868 examples in the test set.

 - missing values
 - duplicated rows